 Unlimited Boingo access and 10 Gogo passes per year

 There are two parts to this card’s Wi-Fi benefits, making it a good fit for business travelers who practically live in airports and on planes and need to stay connected:

 - Boingo: As with the regular American Express Platinum, you get unlimited Boingo access (see the details above.

 - Gogo: To get this benefit, enroll your card in the Gogo Preferred program.
 Each basic and additional cardholder will get 10 complimentary Gogo inflight Internet passes per calendar year.
 Each pass is good for one flight segment.
 Passes must be activated online – read your card’s benefit description to find out how.

-Expedia+ Voyager: $100 annual statement credit that can be used toward Wi-Fi carriers
+The card gives a $100 annual statement credit that can be used toward Wi-Fi carriers.

 Both Boingo and Gogo are covered under this benefit.
 If you use either of these providers, you’ll be reimbursed for the cost (up to $100 per calendar year).
 You can also use this credit toward other airline incidental fees on qualifying airlines.

 The card offers complimentary, unlimited Boingo Wi-Fi.

 The SPG card started offering this benefit in August, 2015.
 Its Boingo benefits are identical to the Platinum’s, but this card’s fee is just $95.
 It also boasts more than 30 airline transfer partners, making it a good all-around travel rewards card.